-Acentech is proud to announce two new hires, a promotion, awards and accolades!
+Acentech is proud to announce three new hires, a promotion, awards and accolades!

 Christopher Hornsby, RCDD, IT/Security Consultant, Cambridge, MA

 Chris Hornsby recently joined Acentech, as an IT and Security Consultant at our Cambridge, MA headquarters.
 He provides a range of IT and security consulting on higher education, commercial and institutional projects, from the design of wireless network systems, data centers and structural cable media to AV and network surveillance equipment integration.
 Chris is a BICSI certified Registered Communications Distribution Designer (RCDD), with certificates from Leviton’s Copper and Optical Fiber Communications Cabling System; BICSI ICT Design Fundamentals; and the University of Massachusetts, Boston’s Practical Project Management Certificate Program.

 Anthony DeMarte is a new member of Acentech’s Architectural Acoustics group, having joined our expanding Philadelphia, PA team.
 Anthony earned a Bachelor of Science degree in Mechanical Engineering and Acoustics from the University of Hartford, and worked for a San Francisco-based acoustics and vibration control firm prior to joining Acentech.
 His work will include the assessment and design of acoustic and vibration control solutions for a variety of project types.

 Khaleela recently joined our Architectural Acoustics group, and will be based at our Cambridge, MA headquarters.
 She received her Master of Science in Architectural Acoustics from Rensselaer Polytechnic Institute, earning a Faculty Graduate Recognition Award for academic achievement in acoustics.
 She also completed her Bachelor of Architecture degree from the Illinois Institute of Technology, with double minors in Construction Management and Music.